Metamora in Franklin County, Indiana — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Waterways & Vessels.
 A significant historical year for this entry is 1863.

 Location.
 39° 26.813′ N, 85° 8.097′ W. Marker is in Metamora, Indiana, in Franklin County.
-Marker is on Main Street (Local Road 75) just west of Holland Alley, on the right when traveling west.
+It is on Main Street (Local Road 75) just west of Holland Alley, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 19053 Main St, Metamora IN 47030, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Building the Whitewater Canal (here, next to this marker); Farmers Bank (within shouting distance of this marker); Odd Fellows Hall (within shouting distance of this marker); Canal Front Dry Goods Store (within shouting distance of this marker); Jackson Meat Market (within shouting distance of this marker); Jonathan Banes House (within shouting distance of this marker); Christian Thorpe House (within shouting distance of this marker); Jenks and Martindale Grocery (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Building the Whitewater Canal (here, next to this marker); Farmers Bank (within shouting distance of this marker); Odd Fellows Hall (within shouting distance of this marker); Canal Front Dry Goods Store (within shouting distance of this marker); Jackson Meat Market (within shouting distance of this marker); Jonathan Banes House (within shouting distance of this marker); Christian Thorpe House (within shouting distance of this marker); Jenks and Martindale Grocery (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Metamora.